 1. The results of this test are for reference only, not for the final diagnosis.
 If the test result is high risk, genetic counseling and invasive prenatal diagnosis are needed.
 If a high risk of microdeletion/microduplication syndrome is detected, prenatal diagnosis is recommended to be combined with maternal chromosome analysis to exclude maternal influence.
 If the test result is low risk, the fetus has a low risk of developing the target disease of this screening.
 However, the possibility of other abnormalities cannot be excluded, and systematic ultrasound examinations and other prenatal examinations should be conducted.
-2. This method is not suitable for testing: Gestational age <10 weeks; One partner has a definite chromosomal abnormality; Received allogeneic blood transfusion, transplantation and allogeneic cell therapy within 1 year; Fetal ultrasound result suggested that there were structural abnormalities and prenatal diagnosis was needed; A family history of genetic diseases or a high risk of genetic diseases in the fetus; Pregnancy with malignant tumor; Other conditions that the doctor considers may affect the accuracy of the results.
-3. Abnormalities caused by the following factors cannot be detected in this test: structural abnormalities such as chimera and translocation in chromosomes; Chromosomal polyploidies (triploid, tetraploid, etc.); Balanced translocation, inversion and ring of chromosomes; Uniparental disomy (UPD); Single/polygenic diseases; Chromosomal regions with high duplication and fixation, such as the chromosomal abnormalities of the proximal centromere and telomere.
-4. The sample tested is the cell free DNA in peripheral blood of pregnant women, which mainly from placental trophoblastic cells rather than direct fetal cells.
+2. The results of this test include 22 types of fetal chromosomal aneuploidy, 66 types of large segment deletion/duplication syndromes (> 10 Mb), and 20 types of microdeletion/microduplication syndromes located at the positions of chromosome segments associated with specific syndromes (> 5 Mb).
+Compared with trisomy 21, trisomy 18 and trisomy 13, the incidence of deletion/duplication syndrome is lower in the population, and the data available is limited.
+Therefore, the possibility of false positive or false negative cannot be ruled out.
+In this report, the deletion/duplication test is only used for the syndromes shown in the tables.
+3. This method is not suitable for testing: Gestational age <12+0 weeks; Pregnant women with twins or multiple pregnancies; One partner has a definite chromosomal abnormality; Received allogeneic blood transfusion, transplantation and allogeneic cell therapy within 1 year; Fetal ultrasound result suggested that there were structural abnormalities and prenatal diagnosis was needed; A family history of genetic diseases or a high risk of genetic diseases in the fetus; Pregnancy with malignant tumor; Other conditions that the doctor considers may affect the accuracy of the results.
+4. Abnormalities caused by the following factors cannot be detected in this test: structural abnormalities such as chimera and translocation in chromosomes; Chromosomal polyploidies (triploid, tetraploid, etc.); Balanced translocation, inversion and ring of chromosomes; Uniparental disomy (UPD); Single/polygenic diseases; Chromosomal regions with high duplication and fixation, such as the chromosomal abnormalities of the proximal centromere and telomere.
+5. The sample tested is the cell free DNA in peripheral blood of pregnant women, which mainly from placental trophoblastic cells rather than direct fetal cells.
 Given the limitations of the current technical level of the medical tests and the differences among pregnant women, there may still be false positives or false negatives in rare cases, even if the testing staff has fulfilled job responsibilities and operational procedures.
-5. The detection accuracy may be reduced to some extent for severely obese pregnant women (BMI >40) and conception through in-vitro fertilization-embryo transfer, and the test results are only for reference.
-6. The patient should provide complete, accurate and detailed personal information.
+6. The detection accuracy may be reduced to some extent for severely obese pregnant women (BMI >40) and conception through in-vitro fertilization-embryo transfer, and the test results are only for reference.
+7. The patient should provide complete, accurate and detailed personal information.
 The center shall not be responsible for the interruption of testing services and inaccurate results caused by inaccurate information or other misleading factors provided by the patient.
-7. The test results in this report are only responsible for the samples uploaded on Cliseq Interpreter.
+8. The test results in this report are only responsible for the samples uploaded on Cliseq Interpreter.